I've been doing some thinking on exceptions, and PEAR_Exception in

 }

-- In your phpDoc blocks, use '@throws Exception_Class_Name' with some
+• In your phpDoc blocks, use @throws Exception_Class_Name with some descriptive text

 And that's it in a nutshell.